mlafleur/mlafleur.github.io/_posts/2017/2017-07-12-ruby-on-wsl.md

 ## Default Package Repo

 Ruby is included in Ubuntu's default package list but it will install Ruby v1.9.3 which is an outdated version and not supported by GitHub Pages and Jekyll.
 This isn't an uncommon issue with a distro package repositories so you often find yourself pulling packages direction from the vendor.
-Ruby however turned out to be a bit trickier to sort out for a lowly Windows Dev like myself. ;)
+Ruby, however, turned out to be a bit trickier to sort out for a lowly Windows Dev like myself. ;)

 ## Getting Started